 Capital Credits: It Pays to be a Co-op Member

-The amount of each refund is based on how much electricity was purchased by the individual member during those years.
+Capital credits will be distributed to 16,500 active members and 7,300 former members.
+The amount of each distribution is based on how much electricity was purchased by the individual member during those years.

-Active members with Capital Credit amounts of $20 or more will be mailed a check in September.
-A bill credit will be applied for amounts less than $20.
+Active members will receive a credit on September electric bills; this is a change from past years when members received a Capital Credit check in the mail.
 Former members will be mailed a check of $10 or more; lesser amounts will be left to accrue for future payouts.

 Why is my neighbor's Capital Credit a larger (or smaller) amount?

 Capital Credits are based on your total payments to the cooperative for kilowatt-hours of energy purchased, including the fixed charges.
 If you receive a smaller credit than your neighbor, it's because you used and paid for less electricity during the period in which the capital credit allocation was earned.

 Why aren't I getting a Capital Credit distribution?

 The Capital Credit distribution cycle is determined by the board of directors.
 Even if you don't receive a return this year, you will earn a Capital Credit allocation for all years that you are a Polk-Burnett member.
 Once you're eligible for a distribution on those allocations, you'll receive them even if you're no longer receiving electric service from Polk-Burnett, so it is important to make sure Polk-Burnett always has your current mailing address.